HireVue: Use of artificial intelligence and company growth

+In March 2026, Hirevue acquired San Francisco-based AI interview automation company Hireguide to expand its conversational hiring technology capabilities.
+Financial terms of the transaction were not disclosed.

 Reception

 Hirevue's service has received some criticism from interview candidates and AI researchers, particularly for its analysis of "micro-expressions".
 Commentary on its perceived drawbacks and potential to incite anxiety in interviewees has also been made.
 In 2015, Fortune writer Katherine Reynolds Lewis called video interviewing through Hirevue and similar companies a "potentially terrifying innovation."
 Writing for Business Insider, Kevin Feloni opined that Hirevue's strength is also its "potential weakness", stating "the AI learns from the employee pool hiring managers choose to feed it.
 It can then be customized to remove certain biases, such as vocal tics, but that is also dependent on human judgment."

 In 2019, The Washington Post writer Drew Harwell called Hirevue "a powerful gatekeeper for some of America's most prominent employers," as well as "pervasive in some industries", adding that the company was "reshaping how companies assess their workforce — and how prospective employees prove their worth."
 Harwell also noted that the company's prominence led to universities making "special efforts to train students on how to look and speak" to generate optimal results.

 Meanwhile, companies using Hirevue's service have noted their hiring processes shortening by considerable margins.
 Bloomberg News' Rebecca Greenfield wrote that "with a video interview, human resources staff members only have to review the answers, and can do so on their own schedule, without having to travel for on-campus recruiting," with all this saving money for companies.
 CNBC's Tonya Riley wrote that Hirevue and similar companies "boast speed as a key for why more and more recruiters are relying on their services."

 Harwell cited Meredith Whittaker, a co-founder of the New York-based research center, the AI Now Institute.
 Whittaker called Hirevue's AI technology a "profoundly disturbing development", as well as "pseudoscience" and a "license to discriminate."

 Hirevue's staff has commented on these concerns.
 Larsen has said candidates interviewing through the company's service are "getting the same shot regardless of gender, ethnicity, age, employment gaps, or college attended."
 Larsen also called criticism such as Whittaker's uninformed, stating that "most AI researchers have a limited understanding" of worker psychology and behavior.
 Hirevue's industrial psychologist Nathan Mondragon has also stated that "No single customer hires solely on the algorithm.
 I would never recommend that."

+In 2026, Hirevue was listed among several AI hiring technology providers being investigated by attorneys over potential violations of the Fair Credit Reporting Act (FCRA) related to AI-based applicant screening and consumer reporting practices.